apify/actor-whitepaper/README.md

 While the theoretical actor model is conceptually very similar to "our" actor programming model, this similarity is rather coincidental.
-Our primary focus was always on practical programming utility, not an implementation of a theoretical mathematical model.
+Our primary focus was always on practical software engineering utility, not an implementation of a formal mathematical model.

 For example, our actors
 do not provide any standard message passing mechanism.
-The actors might communicate together directly via HTTP requests (see live view - **TODO: Add link**), manipulate each other's operation using the Apify platform API (e.g. abort another actor), or affect each other by sharing some state or storage.
+The actors might communicate together directly via HTTP requests (see live view - **TODO: Add link**), manipulate each other's operation using the Apify platform API (e.g. abort another actor), or affect each other by sharing some internal state or storage.
-The actors simply do not have any artificial restrictions, can do whatever they please and access external systems without any limitations.
+The actors simply do not have any formal restrictions, and they can access whichever external systems they want.

 ### Why the name "actor" ?